matasanti-idk/simple-procedural-map-generation-code-templet-for-godot/README.md

 addition information:
 this template generates a FastNoise to generate a map you can change the valuse of this or copy and paste to generate more fast noises
 This code also uses 2 globals script so store vaiables and read or write data

+if you want a better explantion later and not read alot i will try to make video explaing how it work